 Trip Planner: Europe / Poland / Southern Poland / Lesser Poland Province / Oswiecim / Memorial and Museum Auschwitz-Birkenau

 Devoted to the memory of those who lost their lives in the Holocaust, Memorial and Museum Auschwitz-Birkenau displays arguably the most devastating concentration camp in world history.
 Take a guided tour to learn about the history of the camp, which served as the major site of the so-called "Final Solution to the Jewish question."
 More than a million people died here between 1942 and 1944, most in the camp's gas chambers.
 Finish your visit at the train ramp where thousands of prisoners from all over Europe disembarked for the final time.
-Put Memorial and Museum Auschwitz-Birkenau at the forefront of your travel plans using our Oswiecim itinerary builder.
+Add Memorial and Museum Auschwitz-Birkenau to your Oswiecim travel itinerary, and discover new vacation ideas by using our Oswiecim trip planner .

 Create an itinerary including Memorial and Museum Auschwitz-Birkenau